MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 2. Custom [data resource pool](../hosts/#data-resource-pools) must be configured in the hosts section.

-!!! note "Note"

-    Default data disks are currently not supported.

 #### Node labels

 :material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]

-Node labels are configured as a dictionary of key-value pairs.
+With node labels, you can help organize and manage your cluster by associating nodes with specific attributes or roles, and by grouping nodes for specific workloads or tasks.
-They are used to label actual Kubernetes nodes, and therefore can only be applied to control plane (master) and worker nodes.

-They can be set for a specific instance or as a default value for all instances.
+Node labels are used to label actual Kubernetes nodes and can be set for a specific instance or as a default value for all instances.
-Labels set for a specific instance are merged with the default labels.
+It is important to note that labels set at the instance level are merged with the default labels.
-However, labels set at the instance level take precedence over default labels.
+However, if labels have the same key, then the labels set at the instance level take precedence over the default labels.

 ```yaml
 cluster: